30jackv/webproject/README.md

-## This project was made for a subject that requires to make a website
+## This project was made for a course that requires to make a website
 It includes CSS + HTML + PHP code

 ## Projekt munka webtervezés gyakorlathoz készült Github Repo